 Round towers are clearly phallic symbols but besides that, did they serve much purpose?
-Of course.
-The popular story is that they were safe places to flee to and climb up when the Vikings came a-looting.
-There is, of course, the problem that the Vikings weren’t exactly stupid and had mastered the basics of the wooden ladder centuries before they mastered the sea in their long boats.
-Besides that, there is also the fact that they could simply light a fire at the base of the tower and smoke the lodgers out.
+The popular story is that they were safe places to flee to when the Vikings came looting.
+The problem with that is that the Vikings weren’t exactly stupid and had mastered the basics of the wooden ladder centuries before they mastered the sea in their long boats.
+There is also the fact that they could simply light a fire at the base of the tower and smoke the lodgers out.

-So, get this.
 They were most likely… bell towers.
 Giant phallic symbols with bells to draw attention to them.
 I say “most likely” because, like so many things in our history, we’re just not totally sure, man.
-Anyway, these towers used to be called “cloigtheach” which means bellhouse.
+These towers used to be called “cloigtheach” which means bellhouse.
 Cloigtheach sounds very similar to “cloichtheach“, though, which means stonehouse.
 You see the problem?
-Fuck.
 So where are the giant bells like we see in churches?
 Well, round towers actually held the bell of the leading missionary of the parish.
 A hand bell.
-Fo’ real.

 Okay, so they were kind of bell towers and may have been used for refuge.
 Seems kinda stupid for something that looks hard to build…

 Yes, it kind of is.
 Like most impressive buildings to look at it, it’s function is usually built for that exact purpose.
 To be impressive.
 This is what we believe the main function of these towers was.
 They were tall, strong and impressive.
 Their round structure allowed the wind to whip around it without causing any stress to the walls.
 They were tall and built near the church so that people could see them from a distance away and navigate to the parish accordingly.